algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

     <img  class="center" src="res/gnuplot/sincos.png" width="480" />
 </p>

-If you would prefer to plot everything on a single line (which will become more relevant later), then you can use the following command:
+If you would prefer to plot everything on a single line (which will become more relevant when plotting directly to an image file), then you can use the following command:

 ```
 p sin(x) w l, cos(x) w l